 - If you decide not to use a programmable thermostat, avoid setting your thermostat at a colder-than-usual setting when you turn on your air conditioner.
 Your house won’t cool down any faster and will only cost you extra money in energy.

 - Don’t place lamps, TV sets or other heat-generating appliances by your thermostat.
 This practice can force your air conditioner to run longer than needed because your thermostat senses heat from these appliances and assumes your home needs cooled.

 - [Use|Utilize|Take advantage of]54] your windows.
 If it’s cooler at night, turn off your AC and open the windows.
-Shut the windows and your curtains or blinds in the morning to trap the cooler air and to prevent heat gain through the windows.
+Shut the windows and your curtains or blinds in the morning to trap the cooler air and to avoid heat gain through the windows.

 - Invest in new, energy-efficient equipment.
 If your HVAC equipment is more than 10 years old or not meeting with your home-comfort needs, call J.L.
-Brady Company LLC for an assessment.
+Brady Company LLC for an evaluation.
 It may be time to replace it with ENERGY STAR®-qualified equipment that can cut your annual energy bill by more than $115, according to energystar.gov.

 If you’ve got some questions about how to increase your home’s energy efficiency, think it might be time for more energy-efficient equipment or simply want to arrange a regular maintenance appointment, call J.L.
 Brady Company LLC at 309-517-7511 and our experts can help.